-Short haul flights used to be operated by narrow body aircraft while long haul was operated by wide body aircraft.
+Short haul flights used to be operated by narrowbody aircraft while long haul was operated by wide-body aircraft.
 As the aviation industry evolves, this is no longer the norm.

 Aircraft manufacturers are constantly making their aircraft better than before, increasing range through increased fuel efficiency.
-This means that airlines are using narrow body aircraft for quieter routes which were traditionally out of range of smaller aircraft, but not busy enough for wide body aircraft.
+This means that airlines are using narrow-body aircraft for quieter routes which were traditionally out of range of smaller aircraft, but not busy enough for wide-body aircraft.

 Copa Airlines is leading the world in long haul B737 flights.
 The airline has a unique location of their hub in Panama City.
 This means they are able to operate many long routes without requiring ETOPS certification.
 This is due to the fact that they can fly over land to destinations in North America and South America, meaning a diversion airfield is always within reach.
 One of the longer flights they operate with the B737 is from Panama City to San Francisco, California.
-With a flight time of 7hr 40mins, and a distance of 2,885 miles, the airline are really pushing the aircraft close to its limits of 3,100 miles.
+With a flight time of 7hr 40mins and a distance of 2,885 miles, the airline is really pushing the aircraft close to its limits of 3,100 miles.

 BA001 is the flight number for arguably the most interesting long haul flight operated by a narrow body aircraft.
 The A318 service takes off from London City Airport, this flight operates to New York City with a stop at Shannon, Ireland.
 The business class only service cannot take off from City Airport’s short runway with enough fuel to get to NYC, hence, the stop in Shannon.
 Whilst the aircraft is stopped in Shannon, the passengers have their documents checked by US immigration meaning the flight can land as a domestic flight in New York.